-DoorDash is an online food delivery service, which partners up with local restaurants to deliver meals to customers in close proximity.
+DoorDash is an online food delivery service, which partners up with local restaurants to deliver meals to customers nearby.
 Deliveries are executed by contractual drivers (so-called Dashers) that operate on an on-demand basis.

 Founded in 2013 by four Stanford graduates, DoorDash became an instant success with customers due to its flexible workforce of drivers.
 The company has raised over $2.1 billion in venture capital and is set to go public sometime in 2020.

 How Does DoorDash Work?